 The Sheriff should be met and officially welcomed by one of the event organisers.
 It is suggested that if you require the Sheriff to carry out a specific duty (ie Ribbon Cutting, Declaring an event/shop open) they should arrive 10minutes before to be briefed, however it is not considered good practise to invite the Sheriff too early to an event which means they will be waiting around.
 It is essential that a nominated person meets and accompanies the Sheriff throughout their visit and escorts them back to the vehicle at the end of the event - please provide name and contact details of the person on the form.

-The correct title for introducing/announcing the Sheriff is 'The Sheriff of Nottingham, Councillor Glyn Jenkins.
-The Sheriff will be accompanied by the Sheriff’s Lady, Ms Cheryl Hemmings.
-After initial introductions it is correct to refer to them as 'Sheriff' and 'Sheriff's Lady'.
+The correct title for introducing/announcing the Sheriff is 'The Sheriff of Nottingham, Councillor Catharine Arnold.
+The Sheriff will be accompanied either by the Sheriff’s Consort, Mark Adams or the Sheriff’s Lady, Alice Adams.
+After initial introductions it is correct to refer to them as 'Sheriff' and 'Sheriff's Consort/Lady'.

 The Sheriff has many engagements so could you please state a 'free to leave' time.
 This is important information for the Sheriff and enables them to fit other engagements into their diary.